Scraawl SocL Help Desk

 Twitter uses slightly different definitions to calculate social metrics.
 In addition to including replies, retweets, and mentions, Twitter analytics includes hashtag clicks, link clicks, avatar clicks, username clicks, Tweet expansions, and follows.
 Similarly, Twitter analytics uses “actual impressions” as opposed to potential impressions.
 The definition used by Twitter’s new engagement API identifies an impression as “anytime a user sees your Tweet.”

-16. How are Social Metrics defined in Scraawl for Facebook?
+16. How are Social Metrics defined for Facebook?

-17. What's the difference between the timeline in Basic Statistics and the Timeline analytic in News Feed Advanced Analytics?
+17. What's the difference between the timeline in Basic Statistics and the Timeline Advanced Analytic for Other PAI Sources?

 The Basic Statistics timeline shows the volume of search results over time.
 You can filter results using the timeline.
-In News Feed searches, the Document Timeline, shows the all the articles in this report in a chronological order.
-Each document group contains 20 documents and their published times are shown in the time line view.
+In Other PAI Source searches, the Timeline Advanced Analytic shows the all the articles in the report in chronological order.
+Each document group contains 20 documents and their published times are shown in a timeline view.
 Users can scan through the articles in each group by swiping through the articles or using left and right arrows.
-Unlike the Basic Statistics timeline, the Advanced Analytic pulls in a featured image and links directly to the article.
+Unlike the Basic Statistics timeline, the Timeline Advanced Analytic pulls in a featured image and links directly to the article.

-Social Network – Social Graph, Friendship Graph, Influence Discovery, Community Detection
+Social Network: Social Graph, Influence Discovery, Community Detection, and Friendship Graph

-Natural Language Processing – Sentiment Analysis, Topic Modeling, Named Entities
+Natural Language Processing: Sentiment Analysis, Topic Modeling, and Named Entities

 1. What is raw data?